centreon/centreon-collect/tests/README.md

 - [x] BECC1: Broker/Engine communication with compression between central and poller
 - [x] New host group
 - [x] New host group
+- [x] BETUSEV2 Seven services are configured with a severity on two pollers.
+Then only severities no more used should be removed from the database.
+- [x] BETUSEV1 Services have severities provided by templates.
+- [x] BEUSEV4	Seven services are configured with a severity on two pollers.
+Then only severities no more used should be removed from the database.
+- [x] BEUSEV3	Four services have a severity added.
+Then we remove the severity from service 1.
+Then we change severity 11 to severity7 for service 3.
+- [x] BEUSEV2	Engine is configured with some severities.
+- [x] BEUSEV1	Engine is configured with some severities.
+- [x] BESEV2	Engine is configured with some severities.
+- [x] BESEV1	Engine is configured with some severities.
 ### engine

 - [x] ESS1: Start-Stop one instance of engine and no coredump